md-rehman/resume-builder/README.md

 # Summary

 This project is created only for learning purpose, with one single intent to explore React Hooks (mainly Context Hook).

-I'm plannig to build a more polished version (v2) soon.
+I'm planning to build a more polished version (v2) soon.